 - Use hand sanitizer as a supplement to hand washing.

 - Stay home if you are sick.

-Immediately following West Catholic's scheduled Christmas Break, students were able to return to full-time in-person instruction.
-However, families have the option to move their student(s) to virtual instruction.
+Families have the option to send their students to school in person or have them join the classroom virtually.
 For more information, regarding online learning opportunities, please contact the main office at 616-233-5900.

 - Teachers will use Google Meet and Canvas to deliver instruction during their designated class periods.

 - Students are required to join all meetings and have video turned on.

 - Students are required to complete all assigned material.

 - Students will attend Focus periods when required by a teacher.
 If a student has not been assigned a Focus period, the student can sign up to attend or choose not to attend anything at that time.

 - All dual enrollment students must adhere to the plans and policies of the college/university to which they are enrolled.